Embedding Network Autoregression for time series analysis and causal peer effect inference: Introduction

-We summarize our theoretical results for both of these statistical goals.
-We always operate under a large $N$ asymptotic i.e., assume $N \to \infty$.
-We define the set of parameters as $\mu^H\triangleq(\beta\T\bH,\alpha,\theta,\gamma\T)\T$ with $\bH\in\cO_K$, is a $K \times K$ matrix with orthonormal columns.
-It is well known that the multiplicative latent variables can only be estimated from a network up to an ambiguity of such a matrix from the class $\cO_K$ \citep{hoff2002latent,athreya2017statistical}.
-Therefore, the parameter $\beta$ can only be recovered up to the ambiguity of $\beta\T\bH$.
 In the case of modeling time series, we assume $T \to \infty$.
-We show that under certain regularity conditions on the eigengap $\pi_N$ of the network, namely, $\pi_N =\omega(\sqrt{KNT\rho_N})$, the estimated parameter vector $\hat{\mu}$, suitably normalized, converges to a multivariate normal distribution with finite variance around the true parameter vector $\mu^H$ as long as $K^2 = o( N)$ and $\log K=o( T)$.
-The rates of convergence are different for different set of parameters, namely, it is $\sqrt{T}$ for the parameters $\beta \T\bH$, while it is $\sqrt{NT}$ for the remaining model parameters.
-To compare with existing results in related literature, the asymptotic growth rates necessary for the CNAR model in \cite{chen2023community} (which albeit is a different but related model) is $K^4 = o( N)$ and $K^2 \log K =o( T)$ and the eigengap $\pi_N = \omega( K \sqrt{NT\rho_N})$.
+The true data-generating model is augmented with eigenvectors $\bU_\bP$ from the RDPG model.
+We show that under certain regularity conditions on the expected density of the network $N\rho_N$ (or equivalently on the eigengap $s_K(\bP)$) namely, $s_K(\bP) \asymp N\rho_N =\omega(T+\log^4N)$, the estimated parameter vector $\hat{\mu}$, suitably normalized, converges to a multivariate normal distribution with finite variance around the true parameter vector $\mu^H$ as long as $K^2 = o( N)$ and $\log K=o( T)$.
+The rates of convergence are different for different sets of parameters, namely, it is $\sqrt{T}$ for the parameters $\bH\T\beta$, while it is $\sqrt{NT}$ for the remaining model parameters (Theorems \ref{thm-enar-ev-clt-NT} and \ref{thm-enar-ev-clt-NTK}).
+To compare with existing results in related literature, the asymptotic growth rates necessary for the CNAR model in \cite{chen2023community} (which albeit is a different but related model) is $K^4 = o( N)$ and $K^2 \log K =o( T)$ and the eigengap $s_K(\bP) = \omega( K \sqrt{NT\rho_N})$.
 Therefore, our results on the ENAR model require strictly weaker assumptions on the eigengap and the necessary sample size.
-In simulation, we see that ENAR can consistently estimate the latent effects and network effects, yet it achieves comparable prediction performance to CNAR and NAR.
+In the simulation, we see that ENAR can consistently estimate the latent effects and network effects, yet it achieves comparable or better prediction performance than CNAR and NAR.

+We further show that when the model is instead augmented with spectral embeddings $\bU_{\bP} \bS_{\bP}^{1/2}$, the error of approximation from estimated spectral embedding is often too large for the time series problem and leads to inconsistent estimation (Claim \ref{clm-enar-se-err} of the proof of Theorem \ref{thm-enar-se-clt-N}).